Important Information for all Cigna members

 How does this affect me?

-You can continue to receive medical services from your existing Spartanburg Regional medical provider through May 31, 2020.
-However, beginning June 1, 2020, you may be responsible for higher out-of-network costs based on your health benefits plan with Cigna, as Spartanburg Regional providers will no longer be in the Cigna network.
+Effective June 1, 2020, you may be responsible for higher out-of-network costs based on your health benefits plan with Cigna, as Spartanburg Regional providers are no longer in the Cigna network.

 What can I do?